MnCSSJ4x/Foodle/README.md

 # Foodle
 IIITB Mess management applicaiton.
-Please check branches to see all the components (microservices) and the frontend codebase in progress.
-To have a look at the current remaining work please refer to the document <a href = "https://docs.google.com/document/d/1BvmQKqwGVyPaywDKUwpCDe1qp4eUQmf_Pe9HdpHZfZI/edit?usp=sharing">here</a>.
+Please check branches to see all the components (microservices) and the frontend codebase.
+Alongside this please refer to the Foodle.pdf to understand the project and design decisions involved